climatecrew/nb_integration/README.md

 When you push the `master` branch, Circle runs the test suite, and if it passes it will deploy to Heroku.

 We have a Heroku pipeline, crew-1, to deploy staging and then production.
-Staging is configured to deploy automatically after CircleCI successfully builds master.

 ## NationBuilder Setup